-If you’re one of the millions of Americans, that recently restarted student loan repayments and you own a small business, you’re well aware of the impact of this added expense.
-As with any debt, it’s important to have a strategy in place to pay it back as agreed to keep your credit clean and keep your business growing.
+If you’re one of the millions of Americans who have student loan debt and you own a small business, you’re well aware of the impact of this added expense.
+As with any debt, it’s important to have a strategy in place to pay it back as agreed to keep your credit clean and your business growing.

 In this guide, you’ll find tips and advice to tackle your student loan debt as a business owner, and what to consider if you’re starting one.
 While it may feel challenging, you don’t have to face it alone!